Layer-Edge/docs-V2/docs/proof-aggregation-layer/intro.md

 ### How It Works (Step-by-Step)

 1. **Proof Generation**
-   Protocols generate zk-proofs for off-chain computations (e.g., L2 state transitions, ML inference, data attestations).
+   Protocols generate zk-proofs for off-chain computations (e.g. L2 state transitions, ML inference, data attestations).

 2. **Proof Submission**
    These proofs are submitted to the Verification Layer, along with metadata.